Aptum Technologies: History

 Peer 1 Network Enterprises was founded in 1996 in Vancouver, British Columbia, and funded in 2003.

 In 2004, Peer 1 acquired ServerBeach for about US$7.5 million.
 ServerBeach was based in San Antonio, Texas, founded in January 2003 by Rackspace co-founder Richard Yoo.

 ServerBeach had hosted video site YouTube until December 2007.

 In 2005, Peer 1 acquired Interland, Inc. assets in the USA for about US$14 million, and an investment of US$ 36 million, led by Celerity Partners, of Menlo Park, California.

 By 2010 Peer 1 was doing business as Peer 1 Hosting, listed as a public company on the Toronto Stock Exchange with symbol PIX, reporting yearly revenues of about CDN$98 million.

 In 2012, Peer 1 acquired UK hosting provider NetBenefit for 25 million pounds, from Group NBT Limited.

 Cogeco Cable purchased Peer 1 Hosting in December, 2012.

 It formed Cogeco Peer 1 specializing in managed hosting, dedicated servers, cloud services and colocation.

 On February 27, 2019, Cogeco agreed to sell Cogeco Peer 1 Inc. to the investment firm Digital Colony.
 The deal closed on May 1, 2019.

-In August, 2019, Cogeco Peer 1 changed its name to Aptum Technologies.
+In August 2019, Cogeco Peer 1 changed its name to Aptum Technologies.
 Susan Bowen was chief executive at the time.

-The Canadian co-location business was sold to eStruxture in May, 2021.
+The Canadian co-location business was sold to eStruxture in May 2021.

-In June, 2021, the parent of Digital Colony, Colony Capital, based in Boca Raton, Florida, announced it would rebrand itself to be called DigitalBridge.
+In June 2021, the parent of Digital Colony, Colony Capital, based in Boca Raton, Florida, announced it would rebrand itself to be called DigitalBridge.

-In January,2023, Aptum acquired CloudOps, a Montreal, Canada-based cloud consulting, managed services and software company focused on open source, cloud native platforms, networking and DevOps.
+In January 2023, Aptum acquired CloudOps, a Montreal-based cloud consulting, managed services and software company focused on open source, cloud native platforms, networking and DevOps.